dodgymike/hackrf-wiki/What-are-you-working-on?.md

 # bvernoux:
 The draft/proposal will be in github.com/TitanMKD/hackrf and github.com/TitanMKD/libopencm3.
-* Modify the actual project to use libopencm3
 * Add SCU PinMux function.
    * Configure all GPIO with SCU PinMux function in JellyBean Init Code => In progress
 * Special Linker + Startup to Copy Code from SPIFI to SRAM at Boot and execute code in SRAM